Revisiting John Sturges 1960 cult classic, in preparation for Antoine Fuqua’s new version, starring Denzel Washington and Chris Pratt.

-Robert Vaughn is Lee, an on-the-run gunman struggling with a personal crisis of confidence.
+Robert Vaughn is Lee, on-the-run gunman struggling with a personal crisis of confidence.

 Yul Brynner was then the biggest name in the cast, having won the Best Actor Oscar for the movie musical, The King and I. He is doing most of the talking, while McQueen and Coburn are largely silent, their acting relying on their strong screen presence.
 In a few years, both will become major stars.

 As expected, the tale is replete with ritualistic behavior.
-Thus, in one crucial scene, the leaders Chris and Vin force the white hostile racial community to accept the Indian for burial.
+Thus, in one crucial scene, the leaders Chris and Vin force the white hostile racial community to accept an Indian for burial.

-Elmer Bernstein’s unforgettable theme music, which was deservedly nominated for an Oscar, was later immortalized as the “Marlboro Man” motif in the popular cigarette commercial.
+Elmer Bernstein’s unforgettable theme music, which was deservedly nominated for the Oscar, was later immortalized as the “Marlboro Man” motif in the popular cigarette commercial.

 The Magnificent Seven was such as smash hit at the box-office that it was followed by three sequels and numerous imitations, all pale compared to the original.

 The movie catapulted Steve McQueen to major stardom, a position he would hold for most of the 1960s and early 1970s.